akdombrowski/pingone-express_js-sample-app-guide/README.md

 - remove it from the query parameters in the url before loading the UI
 - use the `response_mode=form_post` in the authorization request so the code is sent in the body of a `POST` request[^3]

-The authorization code *can* be used to get an access token in (additional protections exist like PKCE[^4]) if someone happens to get a look at that url or it can block you from getting an access token if someone else attempts to use it and the authorization server invalidates it as a precautionary measure before you get a chance to use it.
+The authorization code _can_ be used to get an access token in (additional protections exist like PKCE[^4], which you should use) if someone happens to get a look at that url or it can block you from getting an access token if someone else attempts to use it and the authorization server invalidates it as a precautionary measure before you get a chance to use it.

 <br />